While a Napa vacation can be an oenophile’s dream come true, wine is certainly not the only thing to enjoy in this bucolic region.

 Many Napa wineries pair art with their offerings, and there are also wineries housed in historic and/or architecturally unique buildings — many that are artistic creations in their own right.
-If you enjoy architecture – or photography, for that matter – you will want to consider the following recommendations as you make your Napa Valley winery tour plans.
+If you enjoy architecture or photography, you’ll want to consider the following recommendations as you make your Napa Valley winery tour plans.

 You’ll see some of these winery descriptions include a “by appointment only” notation.
 While it’s true you can often do walk-in tastings even if a winery’s signage has this indication (or make a quick cell call to let them know you’re in the parking lot), we highly encourage you to plan your tasting room itinerary in advance and make reservations as appropriate.
 We’ve arranged our recommendations for architecture lovers below as if you’re touring the valley from north to south: